 What the Underwriters Need to Know

-When applying for life insurance with diverticulosis, the underwriters will need to obtain more in depth information regarding your health condition.
-With this in mind, they will ask you several condition related questions.
+When applying for life insurance with diverticulosis, the underwriters will need to obtain more in-depth information regarding your health condition.
+With this in mind, they will ask you several conditions related questions.
 This can help them in more appropriately categorizing your policy, as well as coming up with a proper premium price for your coverage.

 Some of the questions that you will most likely be asked include the following:

-- When were you initially diagnosed with your condition?
-The underwriters will want to know when you were initially diagnosed with diverticulitis or diverticulosis.
+- How long has it been since you’ve been diagnosed?
 If you were diagnosed early on – and you have been managing your condition well – this can be a positive sign.
-However, if you have not been properly managing your condition over a long period of time, then it may be possible that it could lead to such issues as colon cancer and / or other serious diseases.
+However, if you have not been properly managing your condition over a long period of time, then it may be possible that it could lead to such issues as colon cancer and/or other serious diseases.

 - Over the past 6 months, have you experienced any symptoms of your condition?
 If you have only recently experienced episodes such as gas buildup or bloating, and it is your first episode, then it is possible that you could qualify for a Standard policy rating.
 This information may also be confirmed via your doctor’s evaluation.